-This is a delicious, hearty and colorful butternut squash quinoa salad, perfect for early fall.
+This butternut squash quinoa salad is colorful and full of tasty goodness.
 There’s softness, crunch, and it fills you up nicely.
-It would make for a great lunchbox meal, not just one to enjoy at home, since it’s not one that needs to look perfect and doesn’t go too soggy.
-It’s also chock full of lots of healthy goodness, but you don’t feel like you’re eating a stack of leaves, there’s so much more going on.
+It’s also chock full of lots of healthy ingredients, but you don’t feel like you’re eating a stack of leaves either.
 What more could you need for lunchtime?
 A fork to gobble it down, and that’s about it.

 Roasted butternut squash quinoa salad